Bosnia break-up threatens Western Balkans peace, envoy warns

 He spoke out amid preparations by the Bosnian Serb leader, Mirolad Dodik, to withdraw Republika Srpska, the Serbian entity in the Bosnian federation, from the country's joint army, intelligence, judicial, and taxation structures via a vote in the Republika Srpska parliament before the end of the year.

-"If the degradation of the Dayton treaty continues ... there is a risk that the country will break apart," Schmidt said, referring to a 1995 international accord which created the Bosnian federation after three and a half years of bloody ethnic warfare between Orthodox Serbs, Muslim Bosniaks, and Roman Catholic Croats.
+"If the degradation of the Dayton treaty continues ... there is a risk that the country will break apart," Schmidt said, referring to a 1995 international accord, which created the Bosnian federation after three and a half years of bloody ethnic warfare between Orthodox Serbs, Muslim Bosniaks, and Roman Catholic Croats.

 "If this proves to be true ... then we in the international community will have to think very, very, very seriously about how we can move forward," Schmidt added.